prody/ProDy/doc/tutorial/commands.rst

   $ C:\Python27\python.exe C:\Python27\Scripts\prody -h

-These lines will print available ProDy commands.
+These lines will print available ProDy applications.
 You can get more help on a specific commands as follows::

   $ prody anm -h